DOCX Cleanup for Clean Exports

 3. Replace tab indents and repeated blank lines with paragraph styles.

-4. Show hidden characters and remove unintended page/section breaks.
+4. Show hidden characters and remove unintended page or section breaks.

 5. Clear direct formatting from pasted web or email content.

-7. Run find/replace for inconsistent quote and dash characters.
+7. Run find and replace for inconsistent quote and dash characters.

-8. Export one release-candidate file after cleanup changes.
+8. Export one fresh file after cleanup changes.

-9. Verify TOC targets, chapter starts, and paragraph spacing in export.
+9. Check TOC targets, chapter starts, and paragraph spacing in the export.

 Warning-to-Fix Map

-Warning pattern: TOC links land on wrong chapter
+Warning pattern: TOC links land on the wrong chapter

-Fix: Remove duplicate heading lines and normalize chapter heading levels.
+Fix: Remove duplicate heading lines and clean up chapter heading levels.

 Verify: Every TOC link lands on the expected chapter heading in order.